TechLabs-Ruhr/students-platform/README.md

 In this repository, you will find initial implementations of the landing page, the chat function and backend for log in.
 A database based on mostly MySQL is also included.

+## Road Map
+Our project followed mostly the design thinking process.
+Most of our work does not contain code since we only have reached the beginning of the implementation part in our project phase.
+To look further into our results, feel free to look at our Figma file.

 ## Draft design
 - [Figma main file](https://www.figma.com/file/fT4NbWfoZmmMpFSuUUv7R8/English-Version)